 23 March 2026

 London, UK – 25th March 2025, Premier Science Ltd integrates the Problematic Paper Screener (PPS) into its eWorkflow submission system.
 The Problematic Paper Screener was established in 2021 by Cabanac et al, working at the Computer Science Department of the University of Toulouse.1 By looking for tortured phrases and generative AI as “fingerprints”, the tool can identify nonsensical computer-generated articles.
-Premier Science worked with Prof. Cabanac to integrate the PPS into Eworkflow’s submission system and now scans for over 8,000 “fingerprints”.
+The PPS is a free platform that aims to serve the scientific community.
+Premier Science now uses the PPS in eWorkflow’s submission system to scan for over 8,000 “fingerprints” of anomaly.

 Further information: Dr Riaz Agha, Publishing Director, Premier Science Ltd riaz@premierscience.com